elies-ramon/kerntools/README.md

 ## Example data

-`kerntools` contains a categorical toy dataset called `showdata`.
+`kerntools` contains a categorical toy dataset called `showdata` and a real-world count dataset called `soil`.

 ## Documentation

 ### Vignette

-To see detailed and step-by-step examples that illustrate the main cases of use of `kerntools`, please have a look to the vignette:
+To see detailed and step-by-step examples that illustrate the main cases of use of `kerntools`, please have a look to the vignettes:

 ``` r
 browseVignettes(kerntools)
 ```

+The basic vignette covers the typical `kerntools` workflow.
+The documentation about the kernel functions implemented in this package is in the “Kernel functions” vignette.
+If you want instead to know more about kernel PCA and Coinertia analysis, you can refer to the corresponding vignette too.

 ### Additional help